-Nothing is more annoying that hovering a website menu, or a button, link etc without seeing a change.
+Nothing is more annoying that hovering a website menu, or a button, link, etc without seeing a change.
 The user is searching for interactivity and if you, as web developer don’t offer him that, you will lose him.
-Beside hover, for example a button should have also an active state (pressed style).
+Beside hover, for example, a button should have also an active state or pressed state style.
 This way the user will fell he’s always under control.

 CSS states example

-When in a form, and you need to click on a checkbox input or radio input, it will always be easier to be able to check/uncheck the input by toggle-ing also on the label.
-Using labels for forms is also an accesibility “golden rule”.
-Getting back to usability rules, a common mistake is to use the label tag without it’s for attribute.
-Here is a good example for using labels when inner a form:
+When in a form, and you need to click on a checkbox input or radio input, it will always be easier to be able to check or uncheck the input by toggleing also on the label.
+Using labels for forms is also an accessibility “golden rule”.
+Getting back to usability rules, a common mistake is to use the

 Using breadcrumbs could be compared with GPS navigation, the user will know his current position inside the website, it will help him to no get lost.
-You want to guide him through your website and you don’t want to have him annoyed by the fact he’s lost - because in this case you risk to loose him, he could exit your website immediately.
-Get inspired by the well known breadcrumbs patterns around the internet.
+You want to guide him through your website and you don’t want to have him annoyed by the fact he’s lost - because in this case you risk to lose him, he could exit your website immediately.

 5. Highlight form fields

 If you are dealing with text inputs and textareas you should use CSS

 :focus state to specify when the user has clicked inside an input or textarea.
 This way user will know which form element he clicked.